sandiegojs/vanilla-browser-docs/docs/dom.md

 ## Required fields

-We really only need the `name` and `email` field to be required.
+We really only need the "name" and "email" field to be required.
 In order to make these inputs required, all we have to do is add the word `required` as an attribute on the `<input>` tag.

 For example:

 `<input type='text' placeholder='Name' required>`

-Go ahead and update the `name` and `email` inputs to include this special attribute.
+Go ahead and update the "name" and "email" inputs to include this special attribute.

 *After making any changes to this project, be sure to save the file and reload your browser!*